History of Santa Barbara, California: 21st century

-When voters approved connection to state water supplies in 1991, parts of the city, especially outlying areas, resumed growth, but more slowly than during the boom period of the 1950s and 1960s.
-While the slow growth preserved the quality of life for most residents and prevented the urban sprawl notorious in the Los Angeles basin, housing in the Santa Barbara area was in short supply, and prices soared: in 2006, only six percent of residents could afford a median-value house.
+When voters approved a city connection to state water supplies in 1991, parts of Santa Barbara, especially outlying areas, resumed growth, but more slowly than during the boom period of the 1950s and 1960s.
+While the slow growth preserved the quality of life for most residents and prevented the urban sprawl notorious in the Los Angeles basin, housing became in short supply, and prices soared: in 2006, only six percent of residents could afford a median-value house.
 As a result, many people who work in Santa Barbara commute from adjacent, more affordable areas, such as Santa Maria, Lompoc, and Ventura.
 The resultant traffic on incoming arteries, particularly the stretch of Highway 101 between Ventura and Santa Barbara, is another problem being addressed by long-range planners.